 If your business is like many, it seems like the phone just never stops ringing.
 If your team is tasked with handling this themselves, they can feel like they’re drowning before long.
 They might end up rushing customer calls just to try to get to the next, which sabotages any chance of a meaningful connection and a positive customer experience.

 Virtual receptionists can handle all call overflow, and they can even tackle plenty of calls themselves.
 If you want receptionists to qualify leads so you can reach out and hit the ground running, that’s possible!
-PATLive’s virtual receptionists can also process payments, register attendants for events or offers, answer questions about company policies or orders, and more.
+PATLive’s virtual receptionists can also process orders, register attendants for events, answer questions about company policies, and more.

 By allowing virtual receptionists to take some of the mundane tasks off your hands, you can focus more on those critical client calls that actually need your attention.